moajohansson/IsaHipster/README.md

     cd IsaHipster
     cabal install hipspecifyer/

-Finally, you need to tell Isabelle where to find Hipster, by setting the environment variable `$HIPSTER_HOME` in the file `$ISABELLE_HOME_USER/etc/settings` (create this file if it does not exist yet), where Isabelle normally has set `$ISABELLE_HOME_USER` to `$USER_HOME/.isabelle`. `$HIPSTER_HOME` should then point to the path for the IsaHipster directory you just cloned.
+Finally, you need to tell Isabelle where to find Hipster, HipSpec, QuickSpec and the HipSpecifyer which you just installed.
+Do this by setting the environment variables `$HIPSTER_HOME` and `$HASKELL_HOME` in the file `$ISABELLE_HOME_USER/etc/settings`
+(create this file if it does not exist yet), where Isabelle normally has set `$ISABELLE_HOME_USER` to `$USER_HOME/.isabelle`. `$HIPSTER_HOME` should then point to the path for the IsaHipster directory you just cloned. `$HASKELL_HOME` should point to where cabal installs your Haskell executables (usually something like `$HOME/Library/Haskell/bin/`).

 See the Isabelle System's Manual for more info on how to set up Isabelle's system enviroment.

-Alternatively, you may set `$HIPSTER_HOME` in your bash environment file, but then Isabelle will only find Hipster if you start it from the terminal, so I would recommend the former approach.
+Alternatively, you may set the environment variables in your bash environment file, but then Isabelle will only find Hipster if you start it from the terminal, so I would recommend the former approach.